Skip to Main Content

 East Asian and Pacific Islander (EAPI)

-Faculty Advisors: Nahyon Lee
+Faculty Advisor: Nahyon Lee

 EAPI is an affinity group for students of East Asian and Pacific Islander descent to openly discuss issues regarding culture, race, and identity.
 The goal is to create a welcoming and inclusive community for students to share stories, bond over similar experiences, and offer advice to each other.